lilygeorgescu/lilygeorgescu.github.io/index.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 <p align="justify">
 Hi!
-I am Lili,  a final-year Ph.D. candidate in Computer Vision at University of Bucharest.
-I am very happy to be advised by Prof. Dr. Radu Ionescu.
+I am Lili and I am a postdoctoral researcher under the supervision of Prof. Dr. Zeynep Akata.
+I obtained by Ph.D in Computer Vision from the University of Bucharest under the supervision of Prof. Dr. Radu Ionescu.
 I previously worked on video anomaly detection and medical image analysis.
 My current research interests are self-supervision and multi-modal learning.
 </p>